TIMMYG Studios

 },

-• Replace "rpemotes" in exports["rpemotes"] with your actual rpemotes resource name if different
+• Replace "rpemotes" in exports["rpemotes"] with your actual resource name if different

 batteryTick = function(currentBattery, deltaTime)